liferay-search/liferay-docs/en/user/articles-dxp/160-segmentation-and-personalization/08-recommending-content-based-on-view-history.markdown

 A site's content generates clicks from users.
-For example, if someone visits a sporting goods store's site and clicks on several hunting promotional ads, you can deduce an interest in hunting products and can promote this type of content when this user visits the site again.
+For example, if someone visits a sporting goods store's site and clicks on several hunting promotional ads, you can deduce an interest in hunting sharepoints and can promote this type of content when this user visits the site again.

 Accomplishing this with